 Does not it make the case of punishing the app for what users do on the platform?
 How the ban will curb people who are already on the app?
 Is the internet in the country has mechanism and regulation in place to filter content on it?
 Is the court saying a social site like Facebook or video platform Youtube is free of disturbing content?

 Is accessing pornography illegal in India?
 The answer is ‘No’.

 So, is TikTok being singled out for being a new player or game changer?
 In all likelihood, yes.

 Will the ban also extend other similar apps such as Bigo Live, Vigo and Kwai?
 For answers, maybe we will have to wait till the final judgement comes.

 Meanwhile, on the legal front, under Section 79 of the IT Act, TikTok cannot be held liable for the actions of its users, unless it doesn’t act after a court order is issued to take down the offending content.

-The Madras court’s major concern was that the app is spoiling children and make them vulnerable by sharing their personal information.
+The Madras court’s major concern was that the app is spoiling children and making them vulnerable by sharing their personal information.

 In short, the app is ready to comply with local regulations.

 One more reason- why banning would lead to a debate over how internet function in the country and require the framing of a new law for social media apps?

 One thing for sure if the ban continues, which is less likely, will catapult India into a league of countries regulating platforms rather than devising laws for them.